 The Deland Award for Student Research supports investigations by graduate and advanced undergraduate students working on the comparative biology of woody plants, including developmental biology, physiology, genetics, reproductive biology, or ecology.
 Preference is given to students whose research utilizes the living collections of the Arnold Arboretum.

-Awards of $5,000 or less are granted to support student research expenses and, in some cases, living expenses incurred during the research period.
+Awards of up to $10,000 are granted to support student research expenses and, in some cases, living expenses incurred during the research period.

 Awards are granted through a competitive review process.
 Selection of recipient(s) will be based on the educational background of the student and their readiness to conduct the proposed research; the quality of the proposed research; and the relevance of the proposed research to the living collections of the Arnold Arboretum.

-To be considered for an award, applicants should submit a concise proposal that includes the following:
+To be considered for an award, online applications should include the following:

-The Deland Award for Student Research is made possible by the generosity of F. Stanton Deland Jr. and the Deland family through the Deland Award Endowment, and by Elise and Marlowe Sigal through the Cunin/Sigal Research Award Endowment.
+The Deland Award for Student Research is made possible by the generosity of F. Stanton Deland Jr. and the Deland family through the Deland Award Endowment.